software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > If you have trouble generating the JAR file with the `./mvnw package` command, see if [this](problems-and-solutions#warning-java_home-environment-variable-is-not-set) solves the problem.

 The command will generate the JAR file under the `target` folder.
 Inside the folder there should be a file `quizzer-0.0.1-SNAPSHOT.jar`.
 If the application is currently running, for example in Eclipse, stop it.
 Then, run `java -jar target/quizzer-0.0.1-SNAPSHOT.jar` to run the application with the JAR file.
 Open the application in <http://localhost:8080> and see that it is working.

+{: .important-title }

+> Exercise 21
+>
+> Generate a JAR file for the application and run the application using the JAR file.

 {: .note }